Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Conditionally monotone independence

-Here we mention a connection between c-monotone/free independence and orthogonal independence.
-The reader is referred to \cite{Len1} for the definition and properties of orthogonal independence and the orthogonal (additive) convolution. \begin{proposition} In the notation of Definition \ref{c-monotoneprod1}, $\mathcal{A}_1$ is orthogonal to $\mathcal{A}_2$ with respect to the linear functional $(\varphi_1 \rhd_{\psi_2} 0_2, \psi_1 \rhd \psi_2)$ in the algebra $\mathcal{A} := \mathcal{A}_1 \ast_{nu} \mathcal{A}_2$ for arbitrary linear functionals $\varphi_1, \psi_1, \psi_2$. $0_2$ is defined by the $0$ linear functional on $\mathcal{A}_2$. \end{proposition} \begin{remark} Orthogonal independence has been defined in a unital algebra in \cite{Len1}.
+Here we mention a relation between c-monotone/free independence and orthogonal independence.
+The reader is referred to \cite{Len1} for the definition and properties of orthogonal independence and the orthogonal (additive) convolution. \begin{proposition} With the notation in Definition \ref{c-monotoneprod1}, $\mathcal{A}_1$ is orthogonal to $\mathcal{A}_2$ with respect to the linear functional $(\varphi_1 \rhd_{\psi_2} 0_2, \psi_1 \rhd \psi_2)$ in the algebra $\mathcal{A} := \mathcal{A}_1 \ast_{nu} \mathcal{A}_2$ for arbitrary linear functionals $\varphi_1, \psi_1, \psi_2$. $0_2$ denotes the $0$ linear functional on $\mathcal{A}_2$. \end{proposition} \begin{remark} Orthogonal independence has been defined in a unital algebra \cite{Len1}.
 To state this proposition strictly along the line of the original definition, we only need to unitize $\mathcal{A}$ and extend the linear functionals to $\widetilde{\mathcal{A}}$. \end{remark} \begin{proof} This fact follows from Theorem \ref{rules1} immediately. \end{proof} In terms of convolutions of probability measures, we obtain the following relations.

-The orthogonal convolution has been characterized by $H_{\mu \vdash \nu} (z) = H_\mu(H_\nu(z)) - H_\nu(z) + z$.
-(See Theorem 6.2 in \cite{Len1}.)
+The orthogonal convolution is characterized by $H_{\mu \vdash \nu} (z) = H_\mu(H_\nu(z)) - H_\nu(z) + z$ (see Theorem 6.2 of \cite{Len1}).
 If we use the relation in Proposition \ref{asso111}, this characterization follows immediately.